nick-brown/ruby-interview-questions/README.md

 Q: What method might you use to remove duplicate values from an array?
 A: `#uniq`

+Q: What is the %w syntax used for?
+A: Shortcut for array of strings a = %w(superman batman) # => ["superman", "batman"]

+Q: What does %W allow for?
+A: With %W it's possible to do string interpolation.

 ### Hash

 Q: Name one synonym for `#key?`?